solana-foundation/developer-content/content/guides/token-extensions/permanent-delegate.md

 );

 console.log(
-  "\nTranfer Tokens:",
+  "\nTransfer Tokens:",
   `https://solana.fm/tx/${transactionSignature}?cluster=devnet-solana`,
 );
 ```

 ## Burn with Permanent Delegate

-Next, let's also send a transaction to burn 1 token from the
+Lets also send a transaction to burn 1 token from the `sourceTokenAccount`.
-`sourceTokenAccount`.

 To burn tokens using the `Permanent Delegate`, use the `burnChecked` instruction
 and specify the Permanent Delegate as the owner of the `sourceTokenAccount`.